MBChB, 2005; BMedSc (Hons.),2003 intercalated degree

-Having lived in and around Birmingham all my life, I Wanted to attend Birmingham Medical School to enable me to continue to engage in the social groups, communities and activities that I was already involved with, it also gave me the opportunity remain nearby to family and friends.
+Having lived in and around Birmingham all my life, I wanted to attend Birmingham Medical School to enable me to continue to engage in the social groups, communities and activities that I was already involved with, it also gave me the opportunity to remain near to family and friends.

 Additionally, the academic, sporting and social opportunities at Birmingham University were second to none, the student community at Birmingham is diverse and there are opportunities for those of all socio-cultural backgrounds.